Don’t Overlook These Summer Pet Risks

 Prevention Tips:

-- Watch for bright green or blue-green “slicks” on the surface of lakes or ponds.
+• Watch for bright green or blue-green surface scum on lakes or ponds

 If you suspect exposure, seek emergency care immediately.

-Unique to the Pacific Northwest, Salmon Poisoning Disease is a potentially fatal illness that affects dogs who eat raw fish (especially salmon or trout) from local rivers and streams.
-Warm weather increases the risk as families spend more time near water.
+Salmon Poisoning Disease is a serious and potentially fatal illness unique to the Pacific Northwest.
+It affects dogs that eat raw fish, like salmon or trout, from local rivers and streams.
+The risk increases in warmer months as more people spend time near waterways.

-Symptoms typically appear 5–7 days after ingestion and include: vomiting, severe diarrhea, lethargy, swollen lymph nodes, fever, loss of appetite, and dehydration.
+Symptoms typically appear 5 to 7 days after ingestion and include vomiting, severe diarrhea, lethargy, swollen lymph nodes, fever, loss of appetite, and dehydration.

 Prevention Tips:

-- Keep pets away from raw or dead fish along rivers or beaches.
+• Keep pets away from raw or dead fish along rivers, beaches, or trails

-- Don’t feed your dog raw fish while fishing or cleaning your catch.
+• Do not feed raw fish to dogs while fishing or cleaning your catch

 Call your regular veterinarian or DoveLewis immediately at 503-228-7281 if your dog develops symptoms of salmon poisoning.
 Be sure to tell the veterinary team if you suspect your dog ate raw fish.